 In the roundtable discussion, we were able to highlight our extensive efforts to develop and strengthen the U.S. manufacturing workforce.
-This includes our plans to develop virtual reality (VR) training and certification for robotics technicians that align with our standardized robotics career competency framework.
+This includes our plans to develop virtual reality (VR) training and robotics certification that align with our standardized robotics career competency framework.
 This framework was developed in collaboration with our 300+ member organizations.
 More details about our VR training and robotics certification efforts are forthcoming.

 Additionally, the ARM Institute is dedicated to driving more diversity in manufacturing by engaging with underserved communities.
 Our Mill 19 headquarters is located in the Hazelwood neighborhood of Pittsburgh that was once a hub where local workers produced more than 1 million tons of metal per year at Jones & Laughlin Steel Company.
 When the steel mills in this neighborhood shut down, the majority of employment and economic opportunity for the neighborhood was lost.
 Today, we work with regional partners including Catalyst Connection, Carnegie Mellon University, the University of Pittsburgh, the Richard King (RK) Mellon Foundation, Center of Life, and other organizations to expose Hazelwood residents to the new opportunities emerging in manufacturing thanks to new opportunities in advanced manufacturing like robotics and AI.

 While story of Mill 19 is unique in that the site has been revitalized and now will help to define the future of U.S. manufacturing, there are many communities across the nation like Hazelwood that lost economic opportunity and can be better engaged to help grow the U.S. workforce.